storage

-The Dirt Stops Here – Mudroom Design Ideas
+The Dirt Stops Here - Mudroom Design Ideas, Plus Seven Tips to Organize

 The majority of homes today have a transition area from the outdoors.
 Some are large and some are not.
 But the mudroom of today is much more than its predecessor.
 It now functions as the organizational center for busy households.
 It can also serve as the laundry room, pet center and craft area.
 The mudroom is a full-featured permanent part of new home construction and remodeling.
 It is estimated that 3% of the home floor space dedicates its use to the mudroom.

 A full room, while nice, isn’t essential to making it work for you.
-What is essential is a design to store stuff like:
+An essential design stores stuff like:

 • Backpacks and briefcases